burningwxiyiji/xizhu/_pages/about.md

 Insulting China has been a viral term on social media.
 One of the controversies pointed out the term is being generalized - manifested in the expansion of the context use and indiscriminate targeting of the attack.
 This study attempts to employ a social physics model called “shockwave” to provide a mechanistic explanation.
 Broadly we investigate how an individual’s everyday nationalism decisions evolve into collective actions.
 Digital vigilantism theory and digital nationalism pictured that nationalists’ mediated “policing” (everyday censorship, struggle, and decision) driven by identity and justice/moral concern to the mediated “denunciation”, and then, within the conditions of mediated visibility to evolve as a societal-level phenomenon.
 We test the research hypothesis and compare the simulation results with the historical event data.

 Our research on insults to China involves collecting data on incidents reported and evaluated as insults over the past four years and creating a publicly accessible database of these events.
-I plan to release this data in about a month, publish it on GitHub, and synchronize it on my personal website.
+I plan to *release this data in about a month, publish it on GitHub, and synchronize it on my personal website*.

 Academic Journey
 ======

 My research is not entirely within computational communication or political communication.
 I intend to continue studying the various ideologies and structures of authority related to these topics, understanding how they interact with algorithms and the relationship between online opinions and real-world social beliefs and knowledge changes.

+In my early research, I concentrated on the impact of ICT and software as infrastructure on daily life and government governance, primarily adopting perspectives from Science and Technology Studies (STS).
+This involved examining the tensions and changing relationships between technology and everyday life.

+To bridge the relationship between micro-level interactions and macro-level societal consequences, I explored Computational Social Science (CSS) methods and began writing theoretical articles on the changing nature of subjects within internet interactions, delving into digital activism.
+Driven by an interest in the nature of media itself, I also engaged in projects related to algorithm design and participated in research on internet platforms and platform labor.

 Original Question: The Digital Transformation of Daily Life
 ------